 Thumbs Down

-If you want more than a standard surround sound setup, you can install a 5.2.2 system for Dolby Atmos.
+If you want more than a standard surround sound setup, you can install a 5.2.2 system for Dolby Atmos rather than 7.1.

-You can also use this model’s extra audio processing modes if you have height speakers in your room.
+You can also use this model’s extra audio processing modes if your room has height speakers.

-There aren’t that many dedicated Dolby Atmos or DTS:X soundtracks around – so Dolby Surround and DTS Neural:X will transform 5.1 soundtracks by extending the audio into your height speakers.
+You won’t always come across Dolby Atmos or DTS:X soundtracks.
+So Dolby Surround and DTS Neural:X will transform 5.1 soundtracks by extending the audio into your height speakers.

 These modes are pretty convincing and ensure you get the most out of your Atmos speakers.
 In fact, you can use these modes to extend stereo audio around your complete home theater speakers system too.